 Pro #6 — I mean, they are really active!

-In case there are no activities organized by the city, Germans organize something by themselves.
+In case there are no activities organised by the city, Germans arrange something by themselves.

 For example BBQ in a park.
 Is it legal?
 No idea.
 But go to a park or the banks of the River Rhine on a sunny day, and you are guaranteed to find at least one BBQ party.
 With beer, of course.

 Pro #7 — Germans are active and… yes, they love their beer!

 There are lots of rules in Germany.
 Regarding everything.